agmmnn/fineartdown/README.md

 1. The first type of gap is a rectangular gap caused by the layers not covering the entire surface.
    ![ApplicationFrameHost_gi2wJ9xWLc](https://user-images.githubusercontent.com/16024979/223570301-af983e27-7ae8-4fc7-861d-49b33f9ff82a.png)

-2. The second type of gap is caused by downsizing a 600px layer to 599.
+2. The second type of gap is caused by downsizing the 600px layer to 599.
 Because the server is actually sending 1 pixel lower because of the decimal values widthmedium and heightmedium. (it took me a long time to figure it out)
    ![ApplicationFrameHost_94IWLMzX2R](https://user-images.githubusercontent.com/16024979/223570295-baa7c330-8363-4384-af4d-e4880a7eb9fe.png)

 This can be solved with the Healing Brush Tool in Photoshop.